javaGuruBY/rpaS5/homework/english/nazarii_hryhorash/lecture1/task1.md

 Task _1_

-1— What are you doing here? — I am waiting for a friend. \n 2— Does he speak French? — Yes, he speaks French well. \n 3- Someone is knocking at the door. \n
+1— What are you doing here? — I am waiting for a friend.
+2— Does he speak French? — Yes, he speaks French well.
+3- Someone is knocking at the door.
 4- Don’t go into the classroom.
 The students are writing a dictation there.
 5- The man who is reading a book is our English teacher.
 6- Let’s go for a walk.
 It is not raining right now.